olivergo7/MMCS-VD/README.md

 # MMCS-VD: LLM-Enhanced Multimodal Feature Fusion with Meta-Learning for Code Vulnerability Detection

 ## Overview
-This repository contains the code for the paper **"Enhancing Vulnerability Detection via Multi-modal Fusion and Meta-Learning"**.
+This repository contains the code for the paper **" MMCS-VD: LLM-Enhanced Multimodal Feature Fusion with Meta-Learning for Code Vulnerability Detection"**.

 ## Prerequisites
 To run this project, you need to install the following dependencies: